 Germinating the seeds

 When to plant -- Plant your seeds promptly for the best results.

 Getting started -- Start by soaking them in a cup of water for 24 hours (not more than 48 hours).

 Pot size - You may use small pots about 3 or 4 inches tall (7-10 cm) and 2 to 3 inches (5-8 cm) wide.
 The pots need drainage holes.

 Fill the pots with the soil mix, place a seed on top, and cover with about 1/4 inch (7 mm) of soil.
 Add water until evenly moist (but not fully saturated).

 Until they sprout, ensure that the surface soil stays moist.
 I don't recommend placing the pots in a plastic container to maintain moisture.

 Temperature -- Aim to keep them between 65 and 78° F (18-26°C) during the day, and a little cooler at night (60-74°F = 16-23°C).
 I have no experience outside this temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 Lighting the seedlings -- Once your seeds sprout, keep them in a bright spot, with protection from afternoon sun.
-A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of light.
+A bright LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 If your seedlings happens to rise out of the soil and the root becomes exposed, simply pile a little soil around the root.